Politics of China: Overview

+Central government leaders must, in practice, build consensus for new policies among party members, local and regional leaders, influential non-party members, and the population at large.
+Even as there have been some moves in the direction of democratization as far as the electoral system at least, in that openly contested People's Congress elections are now held at the village and town levels, and that legislatures have shown some assertiveness from time to time, the CCP retains effective control over governmental appointments.
+This is because the CCP wins by default in most electorates.

 Self-description

+The Chinese constitution describes the country's system of government as a people's democratic dictatorship.
+The CCP has also used other terms to officially describe China's system of government including "socialist consultative democracy", and whole-process people's democracy.

-The CCP calls its system of government a "socialist consultative democracy".
-According to the CCP theoretical journal Qiushi, "Consultative democracy was created by the CPC and the Chinese people as a form of socialist democracy. ...
+According to the CCP theoretical journal Qiushi, "[c]onsultative democracy was created by the CPC and the Chinese people as a form of socialist democracy. ...
 Not only representing a commitment to socialism, it carries forward China's political and cultural traditions.
 Not only representing a commitment to the organizational principles and leadership mode of democratic centralism, it also affirms the role of the general public in a democracy.
 Not only representing a commitment to the leadership of the CPC, it also gives play to the role of all political parties and organizations as well as people of all ethnic groups and all sectors of society".

 The semi-official journal China Today stated the CCP's view: "Consultative democracy guarantees widespread and effective participation in politics through consultations carried out by political parties, peoples congresses, government departments, CPPCC committees, peoples organizations, communities, and social organizations".

-In 2012, Li Changjian, a member of the National Committee of the Chinese People's Political Consultative Conference (CPPCC), China's top political advisory body, added that consultative democracy should be made a greater priority in China's political reform.

-A significant feature of socialist consultative democracy is consulting with different sectors in order to achieve maximum consensus, but elections also play a role.
-The political philosopher Daniel A. Bell believes that the People's Republic of China is often erroneously criticised for not having elections.
-Others in China reply that this is an error that likely stems from a misunderstanding of the PRC's election system.
+On the other hand, according to the 2023 V-Dem Democracy indices China was the second least electoral democratic country in Asia.